Donald Tusk: Foreign policy

 In foreign policy, Tusk sought to improve relations severely damaged during the previous Kaczyński government, particularly with Germany and Russia.
-While he criticized the words of German politician Erika Steinbach with regard to her opinion over the expulsion of Germans from Poland following World War II, Tusk has stressed the need for warm relations with Berlin.
+While he criticized the words of German politician Erika Steinbach with regard to her opinion over the expulsion of Germans from Poland following World War II, Tusk has stressed the need for warm relations with Germany.
 Tusk also advocated a more realistic relationship with Moscow, especially in regard to energy policy.
 Under Tusk's premiership, Russian bans on Polish meat and agricultural products were lifted, while Poland reversed its official policy of disagreement on a European Union-Russian partnership agreement.
-On 26 February, 2008 under his government Poland was one of the first countries to recognize independence of Kosovo, becoming the first Slavic nation to do so.
+On 26 February 2008 under his government Poland was one of the first countries to recognize independence of Kosovo, becoming the first Slavic nation to do so.

 During a speech delivered to the Sejm in the first weeks of his premiership, Tusk outlined a proposal to withdraw military units from Iraq, stating that "we will conduct this operation keeping in mind that our commitment to our ally, the United States, has been lived up to and exceeded".
 The last Polish military units completed their withdrawal in October 2008.